DeutscheBahnAG/components/packages/react/src/button/README.md

 </>;
 ```

-## forwardRef
+## Access DOM via Ref

-You can use a Ref to access the DOM node of the link or button:
+You can use a [Ref](https://reactjs.org/docs/refs-and-the-dom.html) to access the DOM node of the Link or Button:

 ```jsx
 const RefExample = () => {